-After spending 30 years deconstructing the inner processes of how people decide, and training a decision facilitation model I developed for use in sales, coaching, and leadership, (Buying Facilitation®), I’m always amused when I hear anyone deem a decision ‘irrational’.
+After spending 30 years deconstructing the mind-brain interface that enables choice and decision making, and training a decision facilitation model I developed for use in sales, coaching, and leadership, (Buying Facilitation®), I’m always amused when I hear anyone deem a decision ‘irrational’.

-Only outsiders wishing for, or assuming, a different outcome designate a decision as ‘irrational’.
-I doubt if the decision maker says to herself, “Gee!
+Only outsiders wishing for, or assuming, a different outcome will designate someone’s decision as ‘irrational’.
+I doubt if the decision-maker says to herself, “Gee!
 I think I’ll make an irrational decision!”
 I could understand her thinking it irrational after reaping surprising consequences.
-But not at the moment it’s being made.
+But not at the moment the decision is being made.